StarRocks/starrocks/docs/en/reference/System_variable.md

 ### orc_use_column_names

-Set the Data Lake to read ORC file's behavior.
-Default value is `false`, columns in ORC files are accessed by their ordinal position in the Hive table definition.
-If set `true`, we will read columns by name.
+Used to set the behavior to read ORC files from Hive.
+The default value is `false`, which means columns in ORC files are accessed by their ordinal position in the Hive table definition.
+If this variable is set to `true`, columns are read by their names.
+This variable is supported from v3.1.10.